pasekji/bi-eha/imgur-bug-bounty.md

 ## 5. Cross Site Scripting
 - Cross-site scripting (also known as XSS) is a web security vulnerability that allows an attacker to compromise the interactions that users have with a vulnerable application.
 - It allows an attacker to circumvent the same origin policy, which is designed to segregate different websites from each other.
-- Cross-site scripting vulnerabilities normally allow an attacker to masquerade as a victim user, to carry out any actions that the user is able to perform, and to access any of the user's data.
+- Cross-site scripting vulnerabilities normally allow an attacker to masquerade as a victim user, to carry out any actions that the user is able to perform and to access any of the user's data.
 - If the victim user has privileged access within the application, then the attacker might be able to gain full control over all of the application's functionality and data.

 ### Reflected cross-site scripting